-Figure 39.
+Figure 46.
 Bad Blocks

 While the device is shipped, the value of all data bytes of the good blocks are FFh.
-The 1st bytes of the 1st and 2nd page in the spare area for bad block will be 00h.
+The 1st byte of the 1st and 2nd page in the spare area for bad block will be 00h.
 The erase operation at the bad blocks is not recommended.

 After the device is installed in the system, the bad block checking is recommended.
-Figure 40.
-Bad Block Test Flow shows the brief test flow by the system software managing the bad blocks while the bad blocks were found.
+The figure shows the brief test flow by the system software managing the bad blocks while the bad blocks were found.
 When a block gets damaged, it should not be used any more.